-Phi Theta Kappa is an international honor society for qualified students who are committed to academic excellence.
+Phi Theta Kappa is the international honor society for qualified two-year college students who are committed to academic excellence.
 Selected students are invited to apply for membership during the fall semester.
+Students interested in joining Phi Theta Kappa should contact faculty adviser Kenneth Keith, at (800) 266-7845, ext.
+7360, or email kenneth.keith@npc.edu.